SalamiSlasher/api_ui_test_examples/README.md

 Ui test uses Selenide (more convenient selenium)

 Descriprion:
-1) Api tests recursively goes through all categories and subcategories using dfs, after which it reads the response body for each individual product in the vlife.cz store
+1) Api tests recursively goes through all categories and subcategories using dfs, after which it reads the response body for each individual product in the vlife.kz store
 2) Ui tests... (not implemented ye)